HashiCorp to offer managed versions of its developer tools starting with Consul – TechCrunch

 “What we are announcing today is what we call the HashiCorp Cloud Platform, and you can think of it as just a common chassis to allow us to run our products on any cloud.
 The first of those products that we’re making available is Consul on Amazon,” he said.

 By offering the company’s products as a set of cloud services, it will lower the barrier to entry for customers who want to use their tooling, but don’t have the resources to run and manage on their own.
 That could potentially increase the company revenue over time.
-As McJannet pointed out it’s a lot like what MongDB did with its managed Atlas database service, but for a wider set of products.
+As McJannet pointed out, it’s a lot like what MongDB did with its managed Atlas database service, but for a wider set of products.